Blog

 The description of management and organization section is an opportunity to describe the team of people you will have working with you, with a focus on their credibility and why they will help you be successful.

-For many just starting off in the world of coworking, they may be a team of one or two.
-If that is the case, it’s worth mentioning how you will ensure success in your space in the absence of a larger team.
+Many of our clients start as a team of one or two.
+If this is the case for you, highlight how you will ensure success in the absence of a larger team.

-This could be a good opportunity to mention the coworking technology you will use to help you streamline operations and manage your space.
-Optix coworking software helps reduce overhead and take care of many of the day-to-day operations so that you’re able to operate a leaner team.
+This could be a good opportunity to mention the coworking technology you will use to help you streamline operations and automate your space.
+Coworking automation software like Optix takes care of many of the day-to-day operations so that you can be successful with a leaner team.

 6. Breakdown of Your Products and Services

-In your Products and Services breakdown, you’ll want to describe the products or services you’ll be offering in your space.
+In your products and services breakdown, you’ll want to describe what you’re selling.
 For coworking businesses, this may look like:

-Finding the right mix of products to drive profitability in your space can be a challenge for new operators.
-We always recommend approaching it from a point of experimentation, starting with some kind of offering, and iterating on it from there.
+Finding the right mix of products to drive profitability can be a challenge for new operators.
+We always recommend approaching it from a point of experimentation – start with something and iterate quickly.

-We also have a comprehensive guide to coworking membership plans you can offer in your space if you’re looking for inspiration on what kinds of plans to offer and how to price them.
+We also have a comprehensive guide to coworking membership plans if you’re looking for inspiration on what kinds of plans to offer and how to price them.
 All of this will be helpful in determining the breakdown of your products and services in your business plan.

 7. Marketing and Sales Plan

 Marketing your space is a beast in and of itself, with a lot of pieces to figure out.
-We wrote a comprehensive guide to marketing your coworking space that includes 23 marketing ideas for you to refer to.
-Use this as a starting point.
+To help you out, we wrote a comprehensive guide to marketing your coworking space that includes 23 marketing ideas for you to refer to that you can use as a starting point.

-Keep in mind that your marketing strategy should be centered around your customer – who they are, what messaging will resonate with them, and where you can reach them online and in-person.
-With your customer at the center of the experience, you won’t go wrong.
+The best advice we’ve heard is that your marketing strategy should be centered around your customer – who they are, what messaging will resonate with them, and where you can reach them online and in-person.

 8. Financial Projections

 Create a clear and accurate picture as to how much revenue you think you will be able to generate in your first years of business.
-The reality is, an investor will want to see opportunities for growth with your coworking business, so make sure your numbers are increasing, while remaining realistic.
+Investors want to see opportunities for growth, so make sure your numbers are increasing, while remaining realistic.

 Revenue projections is an imperfect science, but there are good places to start.
 The Coworking Growth Calculator by Coworking Resources can help you in creating some realistic financial projections, while giving you a better idea as to how much you can expect to make from your space.